 9. Pipeline Analysis: Certification of the number of building and demolition permits (or its equivalent) for multifamily housing units issued over the preceding 24 months by the local jurisdiction within which the project is located and that any planned or construction in progress will not adversely affect the market's absorption of the units in the project.
 10. Certification of Demand: A Certification of Demand for New Units and Conversion executed by the Qualified Housing Consultant.
 11. State of Housing Needs of Low-Income Individuals and Large Family Households: A statement of housing needs of Large Families and tenant populations with children in the primary market area and the extent there will be unmet needs for such individuals and families following construction/rehab of the Project.

-12. Location Characteristics: Part IV of the Selection Criteria contains a number of positive points and negative points relating to the location of a Project.
-Each Market Study must include a separate section that evidences whether the Project satisfies the positive points listed or incurs the negative points listed.
+12. Location Characteristics: Part IV of the Selection Criteria contains a number of positive points and negative neighborhood features relating to the location of a Project.
+Each Market Study must include a separate section that evidences whether the Project satisfies the positive points listed and the proximity of the project site to any of the negative neighborhood features listed in the Selection Criteria.
 The decision of the market analyst on location characteristics (neighborhood features) will be final.
 13. Appraisals: For rehabilitation projects an Appraisal must be submitted establishing the fair market value of any existing property when the purchase price of such property exceeds \$500,000 or the Acquisition Costs of buildings are included in Eligible Basis.
 Appraisals must be current and cannot be dated prior to ninety days of the application submission to be deemed current and acceptable.
 14. Sources for Data: Market analysts must clearly define all sources for data.

-Intentionally Left Blank